-We now show that the composite field Lagrangian $\mathcal{L}_{\Phi_1}'$, eq.~(\ref{AdS1}), contains the linearised Einstein--Hilbert action as its spin-2 sector.
-The argument proceeds in four steps: (i) Clifford decomposition of the rank-2 tensor $\Phi_1'$ into irreducible spin components; (ii) evaluation of the bilinear $\bar\Phi_1'\Phi_1'$ and the kinetic term in terms of these components; (iii) projection onto the symmetric traceless (spin-2) sector and identification of the Fierz--Pauli structure; (iv) identification of the metric fluctuation and Newton's constant $G_3$ in terms of the microscopic GN parameters.
+We now show that the composite field Lagrangian $\mathcal{L}_{\Phi_1}'$, eq.~(\ref{AdS1}), contains the linearized Einstein-Hilbert action as its spin-2 sector.
+The argument proceeds in four steps: (i) Clifford decomposition of the rank-2 tensor $\Phi_1'$ into irreducible spin components; (ii) evaluation of the bilinear $\bar\Phi_1'\Phi_1'$ and the kinetic term in terms of these components; (iii) projection onto the symmetric traceless (spin-2) sector and identification of the Fierz-Pauli structure; (iv) identification of the metric fluctuation and Newton's constant $G_3$ in terms of the microscopic GN parameters.